Kent and East Sussex Railway: Colonel Stephens Railway Museum

 Situated at Tenterden is the Colonel Stephens Railway Museum.
-This houses a number of exhibits including as a wax dummy of the colonel, telling the story of the man himself and of his railways.
+This houses a number of exhibits including a wax dummy of the colonel, telling the story of the man himself and of his railways.
 This is a popular exhibit amongst children visiting the museum, many of whom delight in the collection of old railway magazines and timetables.

 Rother Valley Railway

 At Robertsbridge, a separate railway preservation effort was set up by the Rother Valley Railway in 1990.
 It aims to restore track and services east from the main line railway station to Bodiam.

 The initial plan was to work towards operating brake van rides on the site, but progress was slow due mainly to lack of funds.
 However, in 2011 this plan was dropped in favour of moving directly to a final layout suitable to handle the eventual traffic to and from Tenterden, with no interim railway operations.
 By 2013, much of the new Robertsbridge layout was in place including new track and most of a new full-length station platform.
 Future developments are to include a carriage shed, loco shed and completion of the station building.

 Plans for the missing central part of the route are well advanced, despite being hampered by the A21 trunk road crossing the track bed, the need for some very expensive bridge works and the necessity to purchase the route from landowners.
 Two landowners remain resistant to selling the necessary agricultural land for railway development, and the plans for a level crossing on the A21 in particular has caused local controversy.

 At the beginning of 2009 about 750 yd of former track bed was purchased from just west of Bodiam station to within 150 yd yards of the site of Junction Road Halt.
 Work began on restoration and by April of that year the track was laid.
 In 2010 a further 150yds of track bed was obtained and track was laid to the site of Junction Road Halt adjacent to the B2244 (formerly the A229).
 The first advertised passenger service over this section ran on the weekend of 19/20 March 2011, although services are currently restricted to occasional gala days only.

 By end of 2013, the track had been laid from the newly built platform at Robertsbridge all the way to Northbridge Street over five newly rebuilt bridges, and during 2013 the first steam trains ran along this line since it was closed.
 In 2012 a plan to reconnect the RVR to the national railway network once more was announced, and this connection opened in 2016.

 On 16 March 2017, Rother District Council granted planning permission for the reinstatement of the line between Northbridge Street and Junction Road.
 An application has been made for a Transport and Works Act order which would give statutory powers to rebuild and operate the line.
 This awaits a public inquiry.

+On 9 May 2023, the Transport and Works act order (TWAO) was granted.